moebrowne/mountainofcode.co.uk/posts/2025-08-01_filament-global-placeholders.md

 #Filament PHP

-Recently I was adding placeholder properties to a number of form fields across a Filament PHP site and thought that there must be a better way than copy-pasting everywhere.
+Recently I was adding placeholder properties to a number of form fields across a site built using [Filament PHP](https://filamentphp.com/) and thought that there must be a better way than copy-pasting everywhere.
 It occurred to me that the field's name was a great indicator of what its placeholder should be.

 Thanks to the `{php}configureUsing()` method added in v3 this was pretty easy: